[Note: An updated post about “myself” and other “-self” words appeared on Aug. 27, 2018.]

 Q: Every time I hear someone say “I myself,” it makes me pause.
 I can never figure out why someone would use such a redundancy.
 It seems more prevalent on the East Coast than on the West Coast.
 Is this regional?
 Is it correct?

-What IS considered poor English is using a reflexive in place of the pronoun or name, as in “John and myself went to the movies,” or “that’s between him and myself.”
-(The first reflexive should be “I” and the second one “me.”)
+What some have criticized is the use of a reflexive in place of the pronoun or name, as in “John and myself went to the movies,” or “that’s between him and myself.”
+(Though those uses of reflexives aren’t considered grammatically incorrect today, a traditionalist would prefer “I” in the first example, and “me” in the second.)

 But for more than a thousand years, people have used reflexive pronouns for emphasis by placing them in apposition to (that is, as the equivalent of) the subject or object.